NeoTheThird/atlas-gnp/README.md

 ## Embedding

-Thea atlas can easily be embedded using an iFrame.
+The atlas can easily be embedded using an iFrame.
 The following is an example of a responsive iFrame that should work fine in WordPress:

 ```html
 <iframe width="100%" height="100%" style="min-height: 30em;" src="https://atlas.spri.nz/?embed=true" frameborder="0"></iframe>